worthingtonse/client-prompts/CONTEXT/request-header-format-for-256-bit-encryption.md

 # Header Requests 256 bit
 When the client makes requests using 256 bit encryption, the total request header size goes from 32 to 48 bytes.
-The first 16 bytes are the exact same as all other headers.
+The first 16 bytes are the exact same as all other headers except for Encryption Type 6 which does not have 16 bytes infront of it.

 You can see the first 16 bytes used for all headers here: https://github.com/worthingtonse/client-prompts/blob/main/CONTEXT/request-header-format.md
 Encryption Types 4 and 5 us 256 bit AES CTR encryption.